aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

-# Create a .NET 5 Console App
+# Getting Started With .NET 5

 December 14, 2019 by [Areg Sarkissian](https://aregcode.com/about)